 6. Donate school supplies

 This will likely require the same training as a babysitter or respite provider, but this is so much more than that.
 There are many single parent foster homes or homes with many kids that could really use another role model.
 This is particularly true for older kids who may be a bit more challenging.
 These kids need all the supportive adults in their life they can get.
-Offer to take a foster kid out for dinner, ice cream, to a ball game on a regular basis and really pour into their life for however long they are in their foster home.
+Offer to take a kid out for dinner, ice cream, or to a ball game.
+Spend time each week helping with homework.
+Pouring into their life for however long they are in their foster home can have huge life long impacts.

 8. Volunteer to run errands

-As a foster parent there are many little things that could be done that would make a huge difference (especially in those first couple weeks after a new placement, but anytime would be appreciated!).
-Offering to stop at the store, take one of their forever kids to a soccer practice or dance class, or even take a fire extinguisher to be weighed (did you realize they had to do that?)
-So many possibilities…
+As a foster parent there are many little things that could be done that would make a huge difference.
+The first few weeks after a kiddo arrives are particularly filled with appointments and adjustment, but a foster home can always use an extra set of hands.
+Offer to stop at the store to pick up groceries, take a kid to a soccer practice or dance class, take a car for an oil change or inspection, or even take a fire extinguisher to be weighed (did you realize that was a requirement?)
+So many possibilities that will truly bless a family.

 9. Household chores